JacobBonner/JenkinsTutorial/README.md

 4. Now hit 'Save'.
 Then press 'Build Now' on the Pipeline's home page.
 You probably noticed that even though there are parameters defined in the Pipeline, you were not prompted to enter any parameters just now.
 That is because jenkins needs to read the Pipeline code on the first build to get the configuration defined in it, and then it will be added to the configuration in the jenkins UI.

 5. In the 'Build History' section, you should see a red 'X' next to build '#1', indicating that it failed.
 This is because the script that is executed in the 'Deploy' `stage` does not exist in the workspace yet.
-In order to fix this we need to add the script to the workspace of this Pipeline on the jenkins server.
+In order to fix this you need to add the script to the workspace of this Pipeline on the jenkins server.
     - From the directory `JenkinsTutorial/vagrant`, run the command `vagrant ssh jenkins_server`.
     - Now on the Jenkins server, run the command `sudo cp /vagrant/calculate-sum.sh /var/lib/jenkins/workspace/bring-it-together`, to copy the script to the Pipeline's workspace.
     - Change the file permissions with the command `sudo chmod 777 /var/lib/jenkins/workspace/bring-it-together/calculate-sum.sh`, so that the the script can be executed.